Across cultures and centuries, the healer has symbolized the bridge between the seen and unseen.

 We are severed from the core of our being via trauma and what the Taoists call “mundane conditioning.”

-Spiritual Healing = A Return to the Self
+Spiritual Healing is a Return to the Self

 We come to lack an understanding of ourselves and our environment.
 Carl Jung, for example, referred to the process of returning to oneself as individuation, a process that may be initiated by the individual, especially around midlife.